grushety/action_recognition/README.md

 #### After installation

 1. Copy *test.world* file from the *action_recognition/gazebo*
-to *pepper-ros/pepper_gazebo_plugin/worlds* folder and correct the world name in *pepper_gazebo_plugin_Y20.launch*
+to the pepper_ros package in *pepper-ros/pepper_gazebo_plugin/worlds* folder and change the world name in *pepper_gazebo_plugin_Y20.launch*
-2. Copy folder *pepper_camera* to local folder *.gazebo/models* to use custom camera in simulation
+2. Copy folder *pepper_camera* to local folder *.gazebo/models* in Home folder.
+After that we can use custom camera in simulation
-3. Please change Pepper finger color. go to *pepper_ros/pepper_meshes/meshes/1.0/LFinger13.dae* and *LFinger12.dae* and change:
+3. Set red color for Pepper finger in the pepper_ros package: go to *pepper_ros/pepper_meshes/meshes/1.0/LFinger13.dae* and *LFinger12.dae* and change:
 - color sid="emission" from 0 0 0 1 to **1 0 0 1**
 - color sid="ambient" from 0 0 0 1 to **1 0 0 1**
 - color sid="diffuse" from 1 1 1 1 to **1 0 0 1**
 #### Run experiment

-First please launch Gazebo, MoveIt to start experiment.
-To start MoveIt plugin we should first make sure that simulation in Gazebo is running.
+First,  launch Gazebo and after that, start MoveIt using commands below.
+Make sure that simulation in Gazebo is running, before starting MoveIt.

 ```
 roslaunch pepper_gazebo_plugin pepper_gazebo_plugin_Y20.launch